 For more Instant Pot recipes, try some of my reader favorites, like: Instant Pot Mac and Cheese, Instant Pot Parmesan Chicken and Rice with Mushrooms, or my Instant Pot Baked Potatoes.

 I cannot believe the holidays are over.
 It’s the most wonderful time of the year for me, for my little family, and for mine and the hub’s extended families.
-We went on a few fun trips, shuttled between houses, exchanged gifts, and made millions of amazing memories I will cherish forever.Even though we had to put Christmas away for another year, I still feel like I’m constantly in the gift-giving business because I love to feed people.
-Cooking and baking for others (and especially you all!) are two ways in which I feel like I can spread a little love and cheer and good wishes year-round.
+We went on a few fun trips, shuttled between houses, exchanged gifts, and made millions of amazing memories I will cherish forever.Even though we had to put Christmas away for another year, I still have cooking and baking — two ways in which I feel like I can spread a little love and cheer and good wishes year-round.

-So, I know that for us, when the cold sets in and the nights are longer and we’re kind of all stuck inside a lot, feeling hum-drum, nothing warms us up more and puts a smile on our faces than a nice, warm, hardy (and quick!) meal.
+So, when the cold sets in and the nights are longer and we’re kind of all stuck inside a lot, nothing warms us up more than a nice, warm, hardy (and quick!) meal.
 Chicken and rice are a magic combination that I love to reinvent time and time again.
-And these short days call for quick meals, which is why the combination of chicken, rice, and Instant Pot truly checks all the boxes for me when I think of how to check all the boxes for the day.
+And these short days call for quick meals, which is why the combination of chicken, rice, and Instant Pot truly checks all the boxes for us!

 One of the (many) good things about making this healthy chicken and rice dish is that you can start with frozen chicken.
 I know I’m not the only one that forgets to let the chicken thaw in time for dinner.